firestormv1/powermanager/README.md

 ## INSTALLATION
 In order to install this plugin into your existing octopi setup, perform the following commands (via SSH as pi)

-1. Install RPi.GPIO - sudo apt-get install python-dev python-rpi.gpio
+~~1.
+Install RPi.GPIO - sudo apt-get install python-dev python-rpi.gpio~~
-2. Install this plugin - ~/oprint/bin/pip install https://github.com/firestormv1/powermanager/archive/master.zip
+~~2.
+Install this plugin - ~/oprint/bin/pip install https://github.com/firestormv1/powermanager/archive/master.zip~~
-3. Set permissions on the GPIO device to allow non-root users to access it.
+~~3.
+Set permissions on the GPIO device to allow non-root users to access it.~~
-   (TODO: I need to find what I used to get it to work.)
+    ~~(TODO: I need to find what I used to get it to work.)~~
+1. Go to the Plugins section of Octoprint, and provide this github repo's URL to the installer.
+Steps above are handled automatically. :)
 4. Shutdown OctoPi and install hardware.
 5. Install hardware, make note of GPIO pins.
 See GPIO under HARDWARE below.
 PowerManager uses BCM designations for GPIO pins.
 6. Boot RasPi